-During a recent Rapid e-Learning Design course, one of my students asked if it would be possible to create a “parking lot” space where her learners could write notes as they went through the course.
+During a recent training, one of my students asked if it would be possible to create a “parking lot” space where her learners could write notes as they went through the course.
 She also asked if they would then be able to see a summary of those notes at the end of the course and print them for their review.

 Although there are many different ways to design something like this, most options will likely involve some use of text variables.
 After doing some further experimenting in Storyline 2, I came up with this simple solution for taking notes throughout the course: View Example or Download Project File.